weekcase/metrics/README.md

-# Weekcase Metric Library
+# Weekcase Metrics Library

 An open-source library of standardized key business metrics.
 It includes clear, versioned definitions and extraction specifications for key business systems.

-Weekcase Metric Library (WML) exists to reduce ambiguity around common business metrics by providing a stable, trusted viewpoint for consistent reporting across tools and teams.
+Weekcase Metrics Library (WML) exists to reduce ambiguity around common business metrics by providing a stable, trusted viewpoint for consistent reporting across tools and teams.

 WML is published at [metrics.weekcase.net](https://metrics.weekcase.net).
 This repository contains both the metric definitions and related source specifications, and the web server that serves the published library.